 Parents Reveal Their Fears, Knowing Their Child May Die From An Overdose.

+Have you ever wondered what it’s like to be the parent of an addicted person?
+Imagine your loved one is terminally ill, but instead of receiving an outpouring of love and support, you’re met with a wall of silence.
+Following up on last week’s topic – I asked people in recovery why they used fentanyl and other opiates knowing it could kill them – Today, I’m talking with their parents.
+Although this conversation is difficult, the parents want to share their reality with you.
+As you’ll see reading this blog; living with their child’s addiction isn’t just killing their child, it’s tormenting them.
 Keep in mind addiction is a delusional disease.
 There are no bad guys here.
 Only sick ones.
 When I was using I didn’t believe my choices were impacting my family – to the level they were.
 I was self-absorbed and self-centered.
 It was all about me and what I wanted.
 That’s the nature of this beast.
 It’s my hope that active or not, if you’re reading this, you will understand that addiction doesn’t just affect the person with it.
 I’ve been on both sides, and from my experience, it’s a lot tougher to be in the families shoes.

 I ask parents what it’s like; knowing their addicted child may die from a drug overdose.
 Here’s what they had to say.